Management of stormwater

 Commercial and industrial stormwater

-Commercial and industrial properties have stormwater management systems that are similar to residential properties.
+Commercial and industrial properties have stormwater management systems that are similar to commercial properties.
 The main difference is usually in the capacity and scale of the system to deal with larger total roof areas.
 Some businesses and industries can turn this to their advantage by collecting and reusing this water in their operations.
 Talk to the commercial and industrial maintenance specialists at Jason’s Plumbing about suitable rainwater harvesting for commercial settings.

 There may be instances where commercial and industrial stormwater has a higher level of contaminants e.g. oil or grit from vehicles.
 In these cases it will be necessary to have additional filtration systems in the stormwater system to separate the contaminants before they enter waterways.
 These filtration systems require scheduled maintenance to ensure they continue to work effectively.